deepshig/mastermind/README.md

    * If element value = 1 : It means the color and position both are correctly guessed for the element at this position.
    * If element value = 0 : It means an element of this color is present somewhere in the code, but not at this position.
    * If element value = -1 : It means there is no element of this color in the code.
+* Default game runs with `Mathematician Code-breaker` strategy.
+* Strategy Analyser simulation runs 20 games for each strategy, with the same code in a game across the 3 strategies.

 ## Running the program

 * To run the code : `python game.py`
+* To run strategy analyser : `python strategy_analyser.py`
 * To run the tests : `cd tests && py.test && cd ../`